 Dunedin Consort is an Equal Opportunities employer.
-We will consider a range of part-time models, including condensed hours, days working from home, or other structures to accommodate a range of personal circumstances, and to ensure equality of opportunity between those who share a relevant protected characteristic and those who do not.
+We will consider a range of part-time and flexible working models, including condensed hours, days working from home, or other structures to accommodate a range of personal circumstances, and to ensure equality of opportunity between those who share a relevant protected characteristic and those who do not.

 Please ensure you download and read the complete Application Pack before applying.
 To apply, please send a copy of your C.V. to Jo Buckley, Chief Executive, at firstname.lastname@example.org, along with a covering letter explaining why you would like to work with Dunedin Consort and how you believe your skills fit the requirements of the role.
 Please aim for your C.V. to be no longer than two pages.

 Pre-application conversations are welcomed.
 If you would like to discuss the role or the company in advance of applying, please contact Jo Buckley at email@example.com.

 If you have any disability that prevents you from following the application process as described, please contact the office for a confidential conversation on 0131 516 3718.